mottaquikarim/pycontent/content/topics/data_viz.md

-# Data Visualization with Matplotlib & Seaborn
+# Data Visualization

 ### Objectives

-In this lesson, we'll discuss what plotting capabilities are available with pandas, matplotlib, and seaborn.
+In this lesson, we'll discuss what plotting capabilities are available with Pandas, Matplotlib, and Seaborn.
 We'll combine a cherry-picking of features that will allow you to create common plots with elegance, but relative ease.
 Here is a summary of points we'll cover:

 >>
 * A review of qualitative data viz best practices